 The Silver Lining

 It took me longer than normal to finally make it to Marine Drive but it was so worth the wait.
 The experience was every bit as awesome as everyone told me – one of the rare times my expectations from a very popular place were fully met!
 If you haven’t been there yet, I’d highly recommend that you do.
 And here’s a pro tip: take your best friends.
 It makes the experience all the better for it.

 ABOUT THE AUTHOR

-Hemanshi is a writer, editor and a content strategist who is obsessed with mangoes and John Oliver.
+Hemanshi is a writer, editor and content strategist who is obsessed with mangoes and John Oliver.
 The latter being more important than the former.
-An alumni of India’s top college for commerce – SRCC, New Delhi, Hemanshi is a hard-working and confident individual who doesn’t mind pushing her boundaries every single day.
+Alumni of India’s top college for commerce – SRCC, New Delhi, Hemanshi is a hard-working and confident individual who doesn’t mind pushing her boundaries every single day.